New Bridge on the Kensington Gardens Railroad

 As summer was coming to a close and the leaves turning last year, Lukey (one of our grandchildren) and I were walking around the garden railroad talking about what improvements we could make by adding various features to this relatively tiny garden railroad.

 One idea was to add an automobile bridge from near the passenger station to the other side of the garden railroad near the truss bridge.
 This bridge would "bridge" one side of our imaginary land to the other through the garden sort of like a worm-hole in space.
-I liked the idea of adding more vehicles to this model railroad this bridge would be a good idea.
+I liked the idea of adding more road-bound vehicles to this model railroad so I felt this bridge would be a good idea.

 As I was cutting lumber, my mind started wandering to my favorite real-life bridges for automobiles.
+I happen to like bridges... perhaps it is the civil engineer in me... so I'm always paying attention to every bridge I see.

-I knew I wanted to design a bridge that was visually interesting with distinctive details.
-The bridges from real-life that first came to mind are the many distinctive bridges over the Merritt Parkway.
-The beauty of this is three-fold... first, I really like the bridges over this scenic Connecticut parkway... second, these bridges were built in the era I want to model... and third, these bridges have very interesting features yet each of the bridges featuring different architectural details making each bridge unique.
+The beauty of designing a bridge with the unique character of Merritt Parkway bridges is three-fold... first, I really like the bridges over this scenic Connecticut parkway... second, these bridges were built in the era I want to model... and third, these bridges have very interesting features yet each of the bridges features different architectural details making each bridge unique.
+This was the way to go.

 I also have grade crossing signals to add on this end of the bridge (photo above).
 The far end of the bridge (seen below) will just get cross-buck crossing signs.
 I'm thinking of just having a push button to control these grade crossing signals... press and hold to keep the lights flashing.
 This will give the younger grandchildren something interactive to do while watching the trains.
 This, too, will be battery-powered just like the trains.